 The beauty industry is a fantastic example of the use of the power of 3.
 Within beauty, consumers are often looking for new and exciting beauty claims on packaging.
 As we all have easy access to the internet now, consumers prefer to do their own research around which ingredients are beneficial or not, so the front face of packaging is essential to grab attention and spark curiosity to find out more.

 With consumers being busier than ever, the motivation to stop and read large amounts of information before purchasing a product is not desired anymore, leading a trend of very minimalistic, sleek packaging.

-Brands often use the power of 3 to communicate the base information within the short time a consumer looks at the web image.
-OUAI, for example have perfected this with their oily hair supplements, using a modern clean carton, with three key bullet points:
+Brands often use the power of 3 to communicate the base information within a short time a consumer looks at the web image.
+OUAI, for example, have perfected this with their oily hair supplements, using a modern clean carton, with three key bullet points:

 This small and concise amount of information is enough for the consumer to tick off their needs vs the product’s use and decide if they would like to click and find out more.

 Another great example is The Nue Co.
 Skin Food powder.
 This antioxidant-packed prebiotic powder is shown online as a sleek amber pot with three key pieces of information printed on the front:

 Again, for a powder blend, the pot has a large amount of label space that could be filled with all of the information the consumer could swallow, but opting for the minimalist design, it resonates with the busy, younger consumer they are keen on targeting.

 Using the power of 3 for its benefits in Sports Nutrition

 In sports nutrition, the power of 3 is a little less visible, but it is still very much present within the industry.
 Throughout the product categories